 03 of 09

 Everyone knows tomatoes and basil are a natural combination (they grow together, they go together).
 Add a bit of super-fresh, tender, sweet corn to the mix, however, and you have a sweet and crunchy salad.
-Toss chopped tomatoes and freshly cut sweet corn kernels with some sherry vinegar, season with salt and pepper if you like, and top with torn basil leaves or basil cut into elegant ribbons for this delicious salad.
+Toss chopped tomatoes and freshly cut sweet corn kernels with some sherry vinegar, season with salt and pepper if you like, and top with torn basil leaves or basil cut into elegant ribbons for this delicious corn, tomato, and basil salad.

 04 of 09